julien-gassmann/laravel-pest-scenarios/README.md

 Web route scenarios let you test routes returning rendered HTML views or simple redirects.

-They provide the same syntax and automation — request building, authentication, mocking and assertions — but focus on the behavior and state of the response (view content, session, authentication, etc.) rather than JSON structures.
+They provide the same syntax and automation — request building, authentication, mocking and assertions — but focus on the behavior and state of the response (view content, redirect, session, etc.) rather than JSON structures.

 > [!TIP]
 > To quickly get started, you can generate a prefilled test file with: <br>